svenssonjoel/lispBM/README.md

 20. (DONE) It should be possible to reset the runtime system.
 21. More built in arithmetic.
 22. More built in comparisons.
-23. Add messages to lisp process mailbox from C to unlock blocked proc.
+23. (DONE) Add messages to lisp process mailbox from C to unlock blocked proc.
+24. Doxygen?

 ## Very platform dependent TODOs
 1. Save images (heap + symbol memory) to flash or sd-card.